kumarlakshman/virtlet/README.md

     systemctl status criproxy

 -->
-   on worker nodes stop the dockershim and criproxy if they are running edit the /etc/systemd/system/dockershim.service and the contents of it look like
+   on worker nodes stop the dockershim and criproxy and kubelet

+    sudo systemctl stop dockershim criproxy kubelet -->

+   edit /etc/systemd/system/dockershim.service and the contents of it look like

     [Unit]
     Description=kubelet: The Kubernetes Node Agent
     Documentation=https://kubernetes.io/docs/home/